TanjaKec/GEOLYTIX/content/Intro2R/RMarkdown/_index.en.markdown

 Split into groups of three and discuss how you would produce a Word document or a PowerPoint presentation to present your findings for the following problem:
 {{% /notice %}}

-Open the `exyu_olympic.csv` file in the Excel and try to:
+Open the `exyu_olympic.csv` file in Excel and try to:

 -	Find the number of medals per team?
 -	Find the number of medals per team for the last Rio games?